d1vanov/ciuploadtool/README.md

 One other thing necessary for this whole workaround to work is to enable [rolling builds](https://www.appveyor.com/docs/build-configuration/#rolling-builds) in your project's settings by toggling the checkbox at `https://ci.appveyor.com/project/yourusername/yourrepository/settings`.
-The feature would cancel the current build if the new one was scheduled.
+The feature would cancel the current build if a new one was scheduled.
 So the first branch of your build matrix would run `ciuploadtool` in preparation mode, that would create a new tag which would cause the scheduling of a new build.
 That job would then quickly fail (because we specifically make it so) but as long as this build matrix branch allows for failures, AppVeyor CI won't panic and e-mail you about the broken build.
 Instead it would just silently cancel the rest of the build matrix's